 The main disadvantages of ABS are listed below.

-ABS is processed into end products by most thermoplastic processing methods such as injection molding, extrusion, blow molding, calendaring, vacuum forming.
+ABS is processed into end products by most thermoplastic processing methods such as injection molding, extrusion, blow molding, calendaring, and vacuum forming.

 ABS may absorb up to 0.3% moisture and therefore it must be stored under dry conditions.